 The idea is to slow down and quiet your thoughts, and focus on the most important and task-relevant details at the right time.
 What is this piece about?
 How do you want it to sound?
 What is the most important thing you must do right at the outset?

-“Quieting” your eyes is just a technique to help you plan your next move, eliminate any distracting thoughts, and get into the right mindset before you play the first note.
+“Quieting” your eyes is just a technique to help you plan your next move, eliminate any distracting thoughts, and get into the right headspace before you play the first note.